sourque/louis/README.md

                    +--------------------------------------------+
 ```

-> There is no kernelspace component, which means louis is more susceptible to resource exhaustion and any type of binary/execution manipulation.
+> There is no kernelspace component, which means `louis` is more susceptible to resource exhaustion and any type of binary/execution manipulation.
 However, if that happens, you'll probably know about it.

 ## Screenshots & Examples

 In progress.

+## Areas of Improvement

+- Modify eBPF code to capture return code (results) from all syscall tracing.
+- Get absolute path for all openat syscalls

 ## Prior Art